azarketa/Thermodynamics-theoretical-pills/source/02_Magnitudes_and_properties.md

 * **Intensive properties** are *independent* of system size; they remain unchanged when subsystems are combined.
   Examples: **pressure** ($p$), **temperature** ($T$), **density** ($\rho$).

-:::{admonition} Important: additivity vs. independence
-:class: warning
-Extensive properties describe *quantities of substance*; intensive properties describe *conditions of substance*.
+:::{warning} Important: additivity vs. independence Extensive properties describe *quantities of substance*; intensive properties describe *conditions of substance*.
 Thermodynamics relates them through ratios such as “per mass,” “per volume,” or “per mole,” which convert extensives into intensives.
 :::